semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.node.data.md

 ## Overview

-**Data nodes** are [[mesh nodes|sflo.concept.mesh.resource.node]] that represent a data concept, have abstract associated datasets in the form of an [[sflo.concept.mesh.resource.element.data-dataset]] (an [[sflo.concept.mesh.resource-facet.dataset.abstract]]).
-The abstract dataset is in turn instantiated by [[sflo.concept.mesh.resource-facet.dataset.concrete]]s that represent the data's evolution and current state.
+**Data nodes** are [[mesh nodes|sflo.concept.mesh.resource.node]] that represent a data concept, have abstract associated datasets in the form of an [[sflo.concept.mesh.resource.element.node-component.data]] (an [[sflo.concept.mesh.resource.element.node-component]]).
+The abstract dataset is in turn instantiated by [[sflo.concept.mesh.resource.element.node-component.layer]]s that represent the data's evolution and current state.

 Unlike [[dataset elements|sflo.concept.mesh.resource.element]] which contain concrete data distributions, data nodes serve as conceptual containers that organize and provide identity for data without containing the data directly.